D4Danny/Supervised-Machine-Learning---Regression/README.md

 Simple linear regression is useful for finding relationship between TWO CONTINUES VARIABLES.
 One is predictor or independent variable and other is response or dependent variable.
 In Simple Linear regression, a single variable “X” is used to predict “Y”.

+### Business Case and Prediction using Simple Linear Regression Model.